mictran8500/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-This repository includes projects and coding assignment from my artificial intelligence course.
+This repository includes projects and coding assignments from my artificial intelligence course.